Why so many memoirs of dysfunctional childhood?

 Surviving great suffering indicates greatness

 We don’t all win a Nobel prize, or an Olympic gold medal.
-But one thing we did all do is survive childhood.
-If faced adversity in childhood, now you have overcome that adversity — the greater the difficulty, the greater the achievement of having survived it.
+But one thing we all did was survive childhood.
+If you faced adversity in childhood, now you have overcome that adversity — the greater the difficulty, the greater the achievement of having survived it.
 So when we read a story about someone who survived a difficult childhood, we are actually reading the story of a champion.
 And readers like champions.